-As we begin the 2022-2023 school year we will be looking at some changes for the elementary as we become a PK-5 building.
-We have several fun and exciting events planned throughout the year and we hope that you will be able to join us on our adventure.
+As we begin the 2023-2024 school year we will be looking at some changes for the elementary as we welcome new staff.

 Please take a moment to go through the handbook, with your child, to find valuable information about our school.
-If you have questions, ideas, or concerns, please do not hesitate to call or email me.
-We have high expectations for each of our students, and we want them to know we are each here to support and guide them along their education adventure.
+If you have questions, ideas, or concerns, please do not hesitate to reach out to Mrs. Megan Lunsford, and she will assist you.